autonomousvision/sdfstudio/README.md

 ### Tensorboard / WandB

 Nerfstudio supports three different methods to track training progress, using the viewer, [tensorboard](https://www.tensorflow.org/tensorboard), and [Weights and Biases](https://wandb.ai/site).
 It can also be used in sdfstudio.
 You can specify which visualizer to use by appending `--vis {viewer, tensorboard, wandb}` to the training command.
 Note that only one may be used at a time.
-Additionally the viewer only works for methods that are fast (ie. neus-facto, neus-acc), for slower methods like neus-facto-bigmlp, use the other loggers.
+Additionally the viewer only works for methods that are fast (ie. NeuS-facto, NeuS-acc), for slower methods like NeuS-facto-bigmlp, use the other loggers.

 ## 5. Using Custom Data